privacybydesign/irma-frontend-packages/README.md

 When developing a certain package, you can test the package using one of the examples.

 We provide development scripts to install all packages, configure all needed links between the packages and then build the packages.
-This script assumes you have `npm` installed.
-It is tested using `npm` version 7.15.1.
+These scripts assume you have `npm` (Node.js) installed.
+The setup is tested on Linux (debian), MacOS and Windows (in git bash).

-These development scripts are automatically triggered when installing and building one of the examples.
+These development scripts are automatically triggered when installing and building the examples.

 ```bash
 npm install